hEDS, HSD, and Connective Tissue Disorder Evaluations

 What You Can Expect

-Review of your medical, developmental, and family history
+90-minute session to review of your medical, developmental, and family history

 Clinical assessment for hypermobility and connective tissue features